Becoming Catholic! Order of Christian Initiation for Adults

 Becoming Catholic is one of God’s greatest gifts.
 If you’re contemplating doing so, give it a try, immerse yourself, learn all you can.
 It will be one of the best decisions you’ve ever made."

-— Trinette, RCIA Participant
+— Trinette, OCIA Participant

 "My husband and I knew that we wanted to raise our kids with a religious foundation however we never felt like any church was the right fit until we were introduced to the Catholic Church.
 We joined RCIA in the fall of 2018 and didn’t really know what to expect.
 Within a few weeks of attending mass and RCIA classes we knew we had found our home.
 The understanding we gained by going through RCIA showed us the fullness of the faith and What we had been searching for."

-— Janie, RCIA Participant
+— Janie, OCIA Participant

 "One of my priorities when I moved to Omaha 10 years ago, was to find my church ‘home’.
 I had been baptized and confirmed in the Lutheran church, but just hadn’t found my fit in Omaha.
 My daughter had converted to Catholicism several years ago while in college, and I attended mass with her and her family many times.
 I began to feel a real connection to the Catholic faith and decided I needed to explore this “calling” a little further, so I enrolled in the RCIA class at St. Stephens.
 It didn’t take long to realize that here is where I belong!
 The leaders, Scott and Julie, were amazing!
 The entire St. Stephen’s family, including priests and deacons, my sponsor and my RCIA classmates – were all so supportive.
 They were all right there with me on my journey.
 Each and every class was a great experience, and my first communion will be something I will always remember.
 I am so thankful that God has directed me down this path! "

-— Joann, RCIA Participant
+— Joann, OCIA Participant

 Want to do more research?